When does the Gog/Magog battle, described in Ezekiel chapters 38 and 39, occur?

 Thus the Lord showed me, and behold a swarm of locusts were coming, and, behold, one of the young devastating locusts was Gog, the King.
 (Amos 7:1)Literal locust insects do not have a leader or "king" (Proverbs 30:27).
 So this very well may be referring to a demon host, indicating that Gog, leading the armies in the Ezekiel 38 & 39 prophecy, will be a demonic being or fallen angel.
 This seems credible, knowing also that Gog will return 1,000 years later, as seen in John’s vision (Revelation 20:7,8).
 Furthermore, it is possible (I believe probable) that this demon, "Gog," will possess or inhabit two different men, over 1,000 years apart, to lead armies against Jerusalem.
 The first (human) leader will die and be buried (Ezekiel 39:11), while the second one will be devoured from fire coming down from heaven (Revelation 20:9).

 A swarm of demonic locusts is seen to come out of the Abyss during the Fifth Trumpet Judgment (Revelation 9:1-3), which I feel will take place during the seventh year of the 70th Week.
-The angel Abaddon (the Destroyer) is described as the king over them (9:11).
-Conceivably, then, Abaddon, the king angel of the Abyss, could be Gog (or, perhaps, a fallen angel in command of Gog).
+The angel Abaddon—or, in Greek, Apollyon (the Destroyer)—is described as the king over them (9:11).
+Conceivably, then, Abaddon or Apollyon, the king angel of the Abyss, could be Gog.

 Now, there will be a giant earthquake after Gog attacks the land of Israel—the same one that will occur when Jesus returns to Jerusalem, in conjunction with the blowing of the Seventh Trumpet; that earthquake in Israel will cause mountains to move and the Mount of Olives to split in two: